enspyrco/crowdleague/.contributing/code-of-conduct.md

 #### Reviews

-- 1 review is required for merging
+- Generally only 1 approval is required before merging.
+The exceptions are:
+  - Files in the `.contributing/` folder, where approvals are needed from the whole team before merging
 - The reviewer merges when they are happy that everything has been addressed
-- Please use "Changes requested" to hand back control until all questions have been resolved (avoids the ambiguous state of unanswered questions in an approved review)
+- Please use "Changes requested" to hand back control until all questions have been resolved (avoids the ambiguous state of unanswered questions in an approved PR)
-- feel free to leave a LGTM with some feedback but no approval, but please indicate why you are leaving the approve/merge to someone else

 #### Treat PRs as the start of a process, not the end